edmondmarv/Interactive-Lab-Hub/Lab 4/README.md

 * "Works like": shows what the device can do
 * "Acts like": shows how a person would interact with the device

+Final Prototype Description:

+A smaller box was created to make the protoype more compact compared to the first iteration.
+Since the device is pretty simple to use with one sensor being the main trigger to execute the weather data task, I could not think of any other sensors to incorporate for the second iteration.
+Most of the improvements were in the python script which retrieves data from the weather.gov API.

+When the user waves their hand in front of the device, this sends a signal to the python script to execute weather data retrieval from weather.gov.
+This data is parsed and converted to farenheit temperature before being displayed on the Pi screen.

+Below are the final images and a video demonstrating the look, feel, and functioning of the device.
+The code used to run the program is [gesture_proto.py](https://github.com/edmondmarv/Interactive-Lab-Hub/blob/Fall2021/Lab%204/gesture_proto.py)

 Video:

 [![Video](https://github.com/edmondmarv/Interactive-Lab-Hub/blob/Fall2021/Lab%204/vid_prev_a.png)](https://youtu.be/Oa06N-tR21s)